therealjace/personalProjects/README.md

 # personalProjects
-Stuff I worked on in college
+Personal projects that I've worked on